v47-io/events/README.md

 ## License

-Horus Events is released under the terms of the BSD 3-clause license
+Events is released under the terms of the BSD 3-clause license